cvoltz/aruba-doubles/README.md

 			And the stderr should be empty
 			When I run `kill_the_cat --gently`
 			Then the stdout should be empty
-			And the stderr should contain "ERROR: Unable to kill gently... with a hammer!"
+			And the stderr should contain "ERROR: Unable to kill gently..."

+		Scenario: Mocking
+			Given a double of "kill_the_cat --force" with stdout:
+				"""
+				R.I.P.
+				"""
+			When I run `kill_the_cat`
+			Then exit status should not be 0
+			And the stdout should not contain "R.I.P."
+			When I successfully run `kill_the_cat --force`
+			Then the stdout should contain "R.I.P."

 Take a peek at `features/*.feature` for further examples and at `lib/aruba-doubles/cucumber.rb` for all step definitions.

 ## Caveats